Jo Freeman: Early life and education

-She was born in Atlanta, Georgia, in 1945.
+Jo Freeman was born in Atlanta, Georgia, in 1945.
 Her mother Helen was from Hamilton, Alabama, and had served during World War II as a first lieutenant in the Women's Army Corps, stationed in England.
-Soon after Jo's birth Helen moved to Los Angeles, California where she taught junior high school until shortly before her death from emphysema.
+When Jo was six years old, Helen moved to Los Angeles, where she taught junior high school until shortly before her death from emphysema.
 Freeman attended Birmingham High School, but graduated in the first class of Granada Hills High School in 1961.

-She received her BA with honors in political science from UC Berkeley in 1965.
-She began her graduate work in political science at the University of Chicago in 1968 and completed her PhD in 1973.
-After four years of teaching at the State University of New York she went to Washington, D.C., as a Brookings Fellow and stayed another year as an American Political Science Association Congressional Fellow.
-She entered New York University School of Law in 1979 as a Root-Tilden Scholar and received her JD degree in 1982.
+Freeman received her BA with honors in political science from UC Berkeley in 1965.
+She began her graduate work in political science at the University of Chicago in 1968, and completed her PhD in 1972.
+After four years of teaching at the State University of New York, Freeman went to Washington, D.C. as a Brookings Fellow, and stayed another year as an American Political Science Association Congressional Fellow.
+She entered New York University School of Law in 1979 as a Root-Tilden Scholar, and received her JD degree in 1982.
 She was admitted to the New York State Bar in 1983.

 Freeman moved to Park Slope, Brooklyn in 1979 to attend law school and has lived in Kensington, Brooklyn since 1985.

-Student activist at Berkeley
+Student activist at UC Berkeley

-At Berkeley, Freeman was active in the university Young Democrats and the campus political party, SLATE.
+At UC Berkeley, Freeman was active in the university Young Democrats and the campus political party, SLATE.
 SLATE worked to abolish nuclear testing, to eliminate the university's ban on controversial speakers, and to improve undergraduate education at Cal.
 It developed a guide to classes and professors entitled the SLATE Supplement to the General Catalog, for which Freeman wrote reviews of professors and their courses.

 One of SLATE's fundamental principles was that students should have the same rights to take stands on issues on campus that they had as citizens off campus.
 The university had restricted such activity since the 1930s.
 It became a major issue when the civil rights movement came to the Bay Area in the fall of 1963 because students wanted to support the movement on campus as well as off.

 In the fall of 1964 the question was dramatized when student organizations set up tables on campus to solicit money and recruit students for off-campus political action in defiance of the ban.
 One person was arrested and several students were issued administrative citations.
 After a mass arrest was narrowly avoided by last minute negotiations with University president Clark Kerr, the Free Speech Movement (FSM) was formed by the student groups to continue the struggle.
 Freeman represented the University Young Democrats on the FSM executive committee.
 After two months of fruitless negotiations, Freeman was one of "the 800" students who were arrested for sitting in at the main administration building on December 2–3, 1964.
 This was the biggest mass arrest in California history.
 The publicity it generated compelled the regents of the university to change the rules so that students could pursue political issues on campus.